Frequently asked questions

 How is the program funded?

-Franciscan Hospice and Palliative Care applied for and received a generous grant from the Cambia Foundation.
-This grant is intended to build generalist palliative care skills among clinicians from within and outside of CHI Franciscan Health.
+Franciscan Hospice and Palliative Care applied for and received a generous grant from the Cambia Foundation intended to build generalist palliative Care skills among clinicians from within and outside of CHI Franciscan Health.
+The Academy is now supported by CHI Franciscan Hospice and Palliative Care.

 What are the teaching methods?